-Click on box and type in the first item

-The Department has the commitment and willingness to update course outlines and course content and examine our pedagogy as needs evolve.

-Click on box and type in the second item

-The Department has improved student success and retention as we try new approaches to teach and learn writing and thinking.

-Click on box and type in the third item

-Our strength resides in the quality of the English faculty members; our dedication to innovation, creativity, and rigorous standards; our collaboration with other departments; and our involvement in campus clubs and events.
+- Click on box and type in the first item The Department has the commitment and willingness to update course outlines and course content, and examine our pedagogy as needs evolve. - Click on box and type in the second item The Department has improved student success and retention as we try new approaches to teach and learn writing and thinking. - Click on box and type in the third item Our strength resides in the quality of the English faculty, and their dedication to innovation, creativity, and rigorous standards in teaching language proficiency.